The COVID-19 Vaccine is currently UNAVAILABLE at Florida pharmacies

 FLU & COVID BOOSTER CLINIC

 We will be coming to Hawthorne on Tuesday, October 7th and Tuesday, October 21st.
 Preregistration is required.
-The link to register will be made available here on Monday, September 22nd
+PLEASE NOTE- THE ABILITY TO ADMINISTER COVID VACCINES AT FLORIDA PHARMACIES IS STILL PENDING CDC APPROVAL.

 Pfizer and moderna vaccines